-During September, you will be sent our Extra-Curricular activities list via email and it will be on Edulink.
+During September, you will be sent our Extra-Curricular activities list via email.

 MUSIC TUITION AND THE CHOIR

 We are proud of our choir and musical instrument tuition provision.

 If you are interested in joining the choir or learning to play a musical instrument, the teachers in the Music Department are always available throughout the year to give guidance and advice.